SharePoint/sp-dev-docs/docs/spfx/sharepoint-framework-toolchain.md

 	- [@microsoft/gulp-core-build-karma](https://www.npmjs.com/package/@microsoft/gulp-core-build-karma)
 	- [@microsoft/gulp-core-build-mocha](https://www.npmjs.com/package/@microsoft/gulp-core-build-mocha)

-* [@microsoft/loader-cased-file](https://www.npmjs.com/package/@microsoft/loader-cased-file) - This is a wrapper for webpack's [file-loader](https://www.npmjs.com/package/file-loader) that can be used to modify the casing of the resulting filename.
-This is useful e.g. when using a content delivery network (CDN) that only allows lowercase filenames.
+* [@microsoft/loader-cased-file](https://www.npmjs.com/package/@microsoft/loader-cased-file) - A wrapper for webpack's [file-loader](https://www.npmjs.com/package/file-loader) that can be used to modify the casing of the resulting filename.
+This is useful in some scenarios, such as when using a content delivery network (CDN) that only allows lowercase filenames.

-* [@microsoft/loader-load-themed-styles](https://www.npmjs.com/package/@microsoft/loader-load-themed-styles) - This simple loader wraps the loading of CSS in script equivalent to <code>require('load-themed-styles').loadStyles( /* css text */ )</code>.
+* [@microsoft/loader-load-themed-styles](https://www.npmjs.com/package/@microsoft/loader-load-themed-styles) - A loader that wraps the loading of CSS in script equivalent to <code>require('load-themed-styles').loadStyles( /* css text */ )</code>.
 It is designed to be a replacement for style-loader.

-* [@microsoft/loader-raw-script](https://www.npmjs.com/package/@microsoft/loader-raw-script) - This simple loader loads a script file's contents directly in a webpack bundle using an `eval(…)`.
+* [@microsoft/loader-raw-script](https://www.npmjs.com/package/@microsoft/loader-raw-script) - A loader that loads a script file's contents directly in a webpack bundle using an `eval(…)`.

-* [@microsoft/loader-set-webpack-public-path](https://www.npmjs.com/package/@microsoft/loader-set-webpack-public-path) - This simple loader sets the __webpack_public_path__ variable to a value specified in the arguments, optionally appended to the SystemJs baseURL property.
+* [@microsoft/loader-set-webpack-public-path](https://www.npmjs.com/package/@microsoft/loader-set-webpack-public-path) -A loader that sets the __webpack_public_path__ variable to a value specified in the arguments, optionally appended to the SystemJs baseURL property.

 ## Scaffolding a new client-side project
-The SharePoint generator helps developers to scaffold a client-side solution project with a web part.
-Along with scaffolding the project, the generator also brings down and configures the required toolchain components for that specific client-side solution project.
+The SharePoint generator scaffolds a client-side project with a web part.
+The generator also downloads and configures the required toolchain components for the specified client-side project.

 ### Packages installation
-The generator basically installs a bunch of npm packages locally in the project folder. npm allows you to install a package either locally to your project or globally.
-There are benefits to both, but the [general guidance](https://nodejs.org/en/blog/npm/npm-1-0-global-vs-local-installation/) is to install the npm packages locally if your code depends on that package module.
-In the case of a web part project, your web part code depends on the various SharePoint and common build packages, and thus requires these packages be installed locally for that specific web part project.
+The generator installs required npm packages locally in the project folder. npm allows you to install a package either locally to your project, or globally.
+There are benefits to both, but the  [general guidance](https://nodejs.org/en/blog/npm/npm-1-0-global-vs-local-installation/) is to install the npm packages locally if your code depends on those package modules.
+In the case of a web part project, your web part code depends on the various SharePoint and common build packages, and thus requires those packages to be installed locally.

-As these packages gets installed locally, npm also installs the dependencies associated with each of the packages.
+As the packages are installed locally, npm also installs the dependencies associated with each package.
 You can find the packages installed under the `node_modules` folder in your project folder.
-This folder contains the packages along with all of its dependencies.
+This folder contains the packages along with all of their dependencies.
 It is ideal that this folder contains dozens to hundreds of folders as npm packages are always broken down to smaller modules and thus resulting in dozens to hundreds of packages being installed.
-The key framework packages are located under the `node_modules\@microsoft` folder.
-The `@microsoft` represents the npm scope that collectively represents [packages published by Microsoft](https://www.npmjs.com/~microsoft).
-In this instance, the packages within the `@microsoft` folder include only the framework packages.
+The key SharePoint Framework packages are located under the `node_modules\@microsoft` folder.
+The `@microsoft` is an npm scope that collectively represents [packages published by Microsoft](https://www.npmjs.com/~microsoft).

-For every client-side project, in other words, when you create a new project using the generator, the generator installs the framework packages along with its dependencies for that specific project locally.
-This way, npm makes it easier to manage your web part projects without affecting other projects that you are working in the local dev environment.
+Every time you create a new project using the generator, the generator installs the SharePoint Framework packages along with its dependencies for that specific project locally.
+In this way, npm makes it easier to manage your web part projects without affecting other projects that are in the local dev environment.

 ### package.json
-The `package.json` file in the client-side solution project specifies the list of dependencies the project depends on.
-It is this list that defines what dependencies to install.
-As described earlier, each dependency could contain several more. npm allows to define both runtime and build dependencies for your package using the `dependencies` and `devDependencies` properties.
-The latter is used when you want to use that module in your code as in the case of building web parts.
+The `package.json` file in the client-side project specifies the list of dependencies the project depends on.
+The list defines what dependencies to install.
+As described earlier, each dependency could contain several more. npm allows you to define both runtime and build dependencies for your package using the `dependencies` and `devDependencies` properties.
+The `devDependencies` property is used when you want to use that module in your code as in the case of building web parts.

-Below is the `package.json` of the [helloworld-webpart](./HelloWorld-WebPart):
+Below is the `package.json` of the [helloworld-webpart](web-parts/get-started/build-a-hello-world-web-part):

 ```json
 {